 Maximum towing capacity ranges from 7800-8100 pounds for a Yukon XL 1500 model, and about 9500 pounds on a Yukon XL 2500.
 (Subtract 1500-2500 pounds if the Yukon is fully loaded with people and cargo.)
-With its long wheelbase and full-size truck construction, the Yukon XL is a stable platform for towing while offering the interior cargo advantages of a full-size SUV.
+With its long wheelbase and full-size truck construction, the Yukon XL is a stable platform for towing while offering the interior cargo advantages and three-row seating of a full-size SUV.

 Inside is a comfortable cabin.
 We found the optional leather seats comfortable.
 The driver sits way up high for a commanding view of the road, and the pedals power-adjust to fit short and tall drivers.
 The instruments and gauges are among best in class, elegantly clean yet very functional.
 Interior small items storage is intelligently designed and all over, including a huge center console.

 Second-row passengers will find a lot of leg room in the Yukon XL.
 Heated bucket seats with a center console between them are available for the second row, turning them into first-class accommodations; and there is a power folding option, making it easier for third-row passengers to climb by.
 There's even decent legroom and headroom in the third row.